davidpeckham/vpic-api/README.md

 ]
 ```

-## Using vpic.Client
+## vpic.Client Examples

-Use vpic.Client if you need the JSON responses returned by the vPIC API.
+vpic.Client returns JSON results from the vPIC API.

 This client automatically standardizes variable names where vPIC uses inconsistent naming.
-Turn this off if you need to see the unaltered JSON responses:
+Disable this to see the unaltered JSON responses:

 ```python
 from vpic import Client